 My purpose with this guide is to give you a basis so that you can start creating your own opinion and know which questions to ask.
 I used to be a fast fashion shopper too, and I simply decided it was not a good or smart use of my money.

-I think about my closet as a long term investment, nether than a consumption good, like food or soap.
-Like in an optimal portfolio, a well structured mix of garments will maximize each item’s useful life and versatility, maximizing your total return, or what I have called FROI (Fashion Return on Investment).
+I think about my closet as a long term investment, neither than a consumption good, like food or soap.
+Like in an optimal portfolio, a well-structured mix of garments will maximize each item’s useful life and versatility, maximizing your total return, or what I have called FROI (Fashion Return on Investment).
 You want to minimize your risk and maximize your happiness, here are some potential risks when buying clothes:

 – A trendy item is no longer going to be trendy in a month